This page will help you understand Texas alcohol laws and avoid expensive fines or even jail. Also, wasted time and and embarrassment.

 Texas alcohol laws apply to its residents.
 And also to visitors.
 Texas is the second most populous state.
-It’s also the second largest in geographic area.
+It’s also the second largest in area.

 Not surprisingly, Texas alcohol laws vary widely over its vast expanse.
 Over 50 counties in Texas are “dry.”
 That is, they prohibit alcohol sales.
 Discover more about dry counties.

 In some counties it’s legal to sell beer but not wine in grocery stores.
 It’s confusing.
 In other places it’s illegal to sell beer in stores but not in restaurants.
 In one town, it’s legal to sell alcohol in the part of town that’s in one county.
 But not in the part located in another county.

 This makes it hard to know Texas alcohol laws.

 I. Minimum Age Laws